rgleason/dashboard_tactics_pi/docs/developers/README.md

 # Information for developers, contributors and collaborators

-## Project's situation awareness report February 2020
+## Project's situation report February 2020

 >[Previous report and roadmap after publication of v1.5.11](https://github.com/canne/dashboard_tactics_pi/blob/c7656142b49c6bb38b3d1c681db9b2426f22193a/docs/developers/README.md)

 v2.0 alpha has made a successful POC (proof of concept) which allows to integrate webpack development within the project, enabling instruments similar but not equivalent to the SignalK full-blown browser based instruments.
+But despite the limitations of wxWebView and its back-ends, they come very close to make them attractive.
 InfluxDB 2.0 open source version entered beta phase in the beginning of 2020.
 OpenCPN has embraced Signal K (finally) and is actively developing a Signal K data interface and an event based distribution of that data to plug-ins.

 One of the main development paradigms of the v1.5.11 was to maintain compatibility with OpenCPN Dashboard - at that time frozen - in order to provide a way to transfer the numerous improvements into the mother project.
 Currently, OpenCPN project team is implementing Signal K data event based distribution parser directly into the code base from which this project was forked from.
 There is no observed attempt to pull any of the findings and improvements of this project into that code base.